embedly/embedly-docs/tutorials/ext.rst

     // Sets up the parameters we are going to use in the request. params = {
       url:url,
-      key:':key', // replace with your key.
+      key:'key', // replace with your key.
       autoplay:true,
       maxwidth:500,
       wmode : 'opaque',